Primary Sclerosing Cholangitis

 Diagnosis of Primary Sclerosing Cholangitis

 The disorder may be suspected when results of liver tests, done as part of an annual physical examination or for some unrelated reason, are abnormal.
-Then, ultrasonography is typically done first to check for blockage of bile ducts outside the liver.
+Then, ultrasound is typically done to check for blockage of bile ducts outside the liver.
 Tests that can confirm the diagnosis include the following:

 Blood tests and MRCP may be done regularly to check for cancer of the bile ducts and liver tissue.